isomerpages/moe-rgps/_programme/Learning For Life Programme (LLP).md

 2. To expose students to different writing approaches for a variety of musical genres
 3. To harness students' creativity through composing their own songs
-4. To build up students’ confidence and enable them to use songwriting to express themselves There will be guidance to selected groups by expert mentor in the singing/songwriting industry to improve on their song as well as a chance to record their very own song in a professional recording studio.
+4. To build up students’ confidence and enable them to use songwriting to express themselves
+<br><br>There will be guidance to selected groups by expert mentor in the singing/songwriting industry to improve on their song as well as a chance to record their very own song in a professional recording studio.

 #### **Outreach by the Band and Choir CCAs** <br>**(during Assembly and special events like Arts Fest)**